Zionsville Community High School

-Zionsville Community High School (ZCHS) is a 4-year public high school located in Boone County, Zionsville, Indiana, United States.
+Zionsville Community High School (ZCHS) is a 4-year public high school located in Zionsville, Indiana, United States.
 It is the only high school in the Zionsville Community School Corporation.

+The district includes large portions of Zionsville and a small portion of Whitestown.

 History

 The high school was established in 1885 and graduated its first class in 1888.
 At that time it was located in the second-floor chapel of "The Academy", a small, brick, school house built in 1867 on Walnut Hill.
 Today, that site is the home of Hussey-Mayfield Memorial Public Library.
 In 1910, it was commissioned as Eagle Township High School.
 The Chapel building was torn down in 1922 and replaced in 1924.
 The gymnasium was finished in 1925.

 The school remained at that location until 1968 when the first section of the current building was constructed on Whitestown Road, although some residents raised concern that the school did not include a gymnasium.
 In 1970, the name was changed to Zionsville Community High School, when a new school corporation, Eagle-Union Community School Corporation, was formed by the merger of Eagle and Union township schools.
 The old Eagle Township High School buildings were torn down in 1978, with the exception of the gymnasium.
 Called the "Nest", the school continued to use it as the home court of the basketball teams until 1998, when a gym on the new campus opened.

 In 2003, the new performing arts center opened, and the freshman center and aquatics center opened in 2005.
 At the end of the 2009 football season, the original football stadium was torn down and a new multi-purpose stadium opened in 2010.